Simple Machines

 - Explain how a lever can multiply force to lift a heavy object.

-- Compare the mechanical advantage of an inclined plane versus a ramp.
+- Compare the mechanical advantage of an inclined plane (ramp) versus a pulley system when lifting the same load to the same height.

 - Design a simple machine to solve an everyday problem, like opening a stubborn jar.